Rizokarpaso

 Rizokarpaso (Ριζοκάρπασο [/el/]; Dipkarpaz) is a town on the Karpas Peninsula in the northeastern part of Cyprus.
-While nominally part of the Famagusta District of the Republic of Cyprus, it has been under the de facto control of Northern Cyprus since the Turkish invasion of the island in 1974, being administered as part of the İskele District.
+While nominally part of the Famagusta District of the Republic of Cyprus, it has been under the control of Northern Cyprus since the Turkish invasion of the island in 1974, being administered as part of the İskele District.

 Rizokarpaso is one of the largest towns on the peninsula.
 Soil near the town consists of terra fusca, which is very fertile.
 Local crops include carob, cotton, tobacco, and grain.
-The town's surroundings are renowned for being the wildest and one of the most unspoilt parts of the island.
 The municipality's territory features the Karpaz National Park, home to the Karpass donkey and some of the finest beaches of the island.

 The economy is primarily based on agriculture, husbandry, and fisheries.
 Since 2000, the town has embraced the concept of eco-tourism, and converted old traditional village houses into guesthouses in traditional styles.
-The area lacks any industrial plants.
+The area has no industrial plants.

 Geography

-Two kilometres north of the town of Rizokarpaso lies the Ayfilon Beach, administered by the municipality as a public beach.
-The beach takes its name from the Ayios Philon Church in the ancient town of Karpasia, which is located 500 metres away.
-The beach is a breeding ground for loggerhead sea turtles, and is as such a center of attention for conservationists.
+2 km north of the town of Rizokarpaso lies the Ayfilon Beach, administered by the municipality as a public beach.
+The beach takes its name from the Ayios Philon Church in the ancient town of Karpasia, which is 500 m away.
+The beach is a breeding ground for loggerhead sea turtles, and as such is a center of attention for conservationists.
 It is also billed in tourist guides as a "spot to watch sunsets".
 It hosts an annual festival dedicated to sea turtles in August featuring concerts, release of turtle hatchlings, beach clean-ups, and other environmental awareness activities on the beach.